duytpm16/qtl2-HPC-pipeline/README.md

-Need to match the .R with shell script in UNIX SHELL directory
+Need to match the .R with shell script in UNIX Shell directory